-Transfer of Similar to a PDR program in Must have a comprehensive Lack of community willpower to development that the property owner agrees plan in place. development will happen designate a "receiving" area. rights to separate his/her development rights from the bundle of rights that go with the land and a conservation easement is put into effect.
+Transfer of Similar to a PDR program in Must have a comprehensive Lack of community willpower to development rights that the property owner agrees to separate his/her plan in place. development will happen designate a "receiving" area. development rights from the bundle of rights that go with the land and a conservation easement is put into effect.
 Rather than the local government purchasing the development rights to a property, a TDR program transfer the "rights to develop" from one area to another.
-The property owner still sells his/her development rights, but those rights are bought by a developer.
-In turn, the development rights to create a denser subdivision, for example.
-Daniels and Bowers 1997.
-Transfer the "rights to develop" from one area - a "sending" or preservation area - to another - "receiving" or development area.
-The costs of purchasing the easements are recovered from developers who receive the building bonus.
-Buying development rights is similar to a PDR program, but more controlled than PDR.
+The Transfer the "rights to develop" from one area - a "sending" or preservation area - to another - "receiving" or development area.
+The costs of purchasing the easements are recovered from developers who receive the Creates incentive for developers to buy development rights rather than the local government needing to find a source of funds to purchase them.
+Allows higher density (developer incentive) than meaning of "higher" density.
+Program depends on a stable and predictable real estate environment. property owner still sells his/her development rights, but those rights are bought by a developer.
+In turn, the developer can use those building bonus.
+Buying development rights is similar to a PDR program, but zoning ordinance might allow.
+Creates a competitive market between sellers and buyers.
+A consensus is necessary to place conservation easements on agricultural areas while allowing for an increase in development densities or denser subdivision, for more controlled than PDR. "bonuses" in other areas. example.
 Designate sending and receiving areas.
-The components of a TDR program include a preservation zone, a growth area, a pool of development rights, and a Creates incentive for developers to buy development rights rather than the local government needing to find a source of funds to purchase them.
-Allows higher density (developer incentive) than zoning ordinance might allow.
-Creates a competitive market between sellers and buyers.
-Misconceptions about the concept of density and meaning of "higher" density.
-Program depends on a stable and predictable real estate environment.
-A consensus is necessary to place conservation easements on agricultural areas while allowing for an increase in development densities or "bonuses" in other areas.
-Can be a challenge to administer. procedure for transferring Overlay zones is imposed in addition to those of the underlying district.
+The Can be a challenge to administer.
+Daniels and Bowers 1997. components of a TDR program include a preservation zone, a growth area, a pool of development rights, and a procedure for transferring development rights.
+Overlay zones that is described in the ordinance text, is mapped, and is imposed in addition to those of the underlying district.
 It is a technique for imposing more restrictive standards for a certain area than those specified under basic zoning.
 Development within the overlay zone must conform to the requirements of both zones or the more restrictive of the two.
-It usually is employed to deal with special physical or cultural characteristics present in the underlying zone, such as flood development rights.
+It usually is employed to deal with special physical or cultural characteristics present in the underlying zone, such as flood plains, fragile environments, or historical areas.
+Schiffman 1999.
 In Wisconsin a typical overlay zone is shoreland zoning.
 Shoreland zoning is overlayed onto usually already zoned areas, such as a residential zone around a lake.
-The ordinance must specify and map the area that is within the overlay zone.
-Other types of overlay zones include: Hazards overlay zones, such as floodplains; Hillside/slope overlay zones; Historic preservation overlay zones; Woodland protection overlay zones; and Groundwater overlay zones.
 Communities can provide additional protection to environmentally sensitive areas without changing underlying zoning.
-Straightforward to administer.
 Property owners, developers and other may not understand with which regulations they need to work.
 Like zoning, variances are possible and can dilute the power and usefulness of this type of zoning.
+The ordinance must specify and map the area that is within the overlay zone.
+Straightforward to administer.
+Other types of overlay zones include: Hazards overlay zones, such as floodplains; Hillside/slope overlay zones; Historic preservation overlay zones; Woodland protection overlay zones; and Groundwater overlay zones.